kmassada/kmassada.github.io/_posts/2014-07-03-convert-vm-to-thin-provision-using-vsphere-powercli-2.md

 excerpt_separator: <!--more-->
 ---

-<p>Unfortunately at VCenter 5.1 there is no way to move a hard drive attached to a vm from thick provisioned to thin.
-The hack right now is to move drive into a different datastore, and while moving it cha `fcfcv` nge its hard drive type value.</p>
+<p>Unfortunately in VCenter 5.1 there is no way to move a hard drive attached to a vm from thick provisioned to thin.
+The hack right now is to move drive into a different datastore, and while moving it change its hard drive type value.</p>

 <p>first a quick way to list all the servers you have that are thin-provisioned.<br />